7 Ways to “Summer-ize” Your Skincare Routine

 7 Sun Protection Tips for Healthy Skin

-Purchase a sunscreen product with at least SPF 20 to 30, and make sure it blocks both UVA and UVB rays.
-Try to look for a light-feeling lotion (spray versions are ok but, it may not give as good of a coverage) that is not too oily or pore-clogging (Read: How to find a sunscreen for acne-prone skin).
+Purchase a sunscreen product with at least SPF 30, and make sure it blocks both UVA and UVB rays.
+Try to look for a light-feeling lotion (spray versions are ok but, it may not give as good of a coverage).
+If you have oily or pore-clogging skin, we recommend a lotion with SPF like Kate Somerville Daily Deflector Broad Spectrum SPF 50+ Sunscreen Moisturizer.
+I like that it has anti-aging properties with great sun protection.

 Apply your sunscreen every day, all year round.
 Sun protection is not just in the summer or on sunny days.
 Even if it is winter, cloudy, or hazy, use sunscreen.